hans61/Gigatron-TTL/InCircuitEPROMemulator/FirstSteps.md

 Communication should be possible with any terminal program (115200 baud 8 data bits 1 stop bit and parity none, no flow control)

 The transfer of data with XMODEM (ROM or gt1 file) I could only test successfully with HyperTerminal and ExtraPuTTYtel.

+Addition: I have successfully tested it with minicom under Linux Debian.

 ## SD card